mKG-RAG: Leveraging Multimodal Knowledge Graphs in Retrieval-Augmented Generation for Knowledge-intensive VQA: Introduction

-The contributions of this work are summarized as follows: \begin{itemize} \item We propose mKG-RAG, a novel multimodal knowledge-augmented generation framework that integrates RAG with multimodal KGs to enhance the knowledge reasoning of MLLMs.
-To the best of our knowledge, this is the first work to investigate the potential of multimodal knowledge graphs in knowledge-intensive VQA tasks. \item Our framework develops a multimodal KG construction pipeline, allowing the extraction of image-text aligned entities and relations from multimodal documents.
-Additionally, a dual-stage retrieval schema with a question-aware multimodal retriever enables us to unleash the potential of RAG incorporated with multimodal KGs. \item Extensive experiments demonstrate that mKG-RAG significantly outperforms strong baselines, setting new state-of-the-art results on E-VQA and InfoSeek. \end{itemize}
+The contributions of this work are summarized as follows: \begin{itemize} \item We formulate multimodal KG-augmented RAG to address the challenges of knowledge-intensive VQA.
+By integrating multimodal graph structures into RAG, our approach captures structural relations among knowledge elements while preserving complementary cues across modalities, resulting in more accurate and reliable responses. \item The proposed mKG-RAG introduces a multimodal KG construction pipeline that extracts image–text–aligned entities and relations from multimodal documents, along with a dual-stage retrieval scheme featuring a query-aware multimodal retriever for efficient and precise graph retrieval. \item Extensive experiments demonstrate that mKG-RAG significantly outperforms strong baselines, setting new state-of-the-art results on E-VQA and InfoSeek benchmarks. \end{itemize}